- Faith and Worship

 "Hail, holy Queen enthroned above, oh Maria.
 Hail, mother of mercy and of love, oh Maria.
 Triumph all ye cherubim, Sing with us ye seraphim.
 Heaven and earth resound the hymn.
 Salve, Salve, Salve Regina." — Hail Holy Queen Enthroned Above, traditional Marian hymn

-Many Catholic parishes and schools in Arkansas observe this tradition often in the first week of May.
-Contact a school or parish directly to see if this event is being held in your area.
-There are also many online resources for having a May crowning at home with children.
-Check out these suggestions from Catholic Icing, Holy Heroes or the Catholic Company.
+Many Catholic parishes and schools in Arkansas observe this tradition in the first week of May.
+Visit our calendar or contact a school or parish directly to see if this event is being held in your area.
+There are also online resources suggesting how to have a May crowning at church or home with children.
+Check out these offerings from the Archdiocese of Newark, Catholic Icing, Holy Heroes or the Catholic Company.

 The memorial of the Queenship of the Blessed Virgin Mary is celebrated Aug.
 22, yet parishes have long celebrated this event in May, which is traditionally the month dedicated to Mary.
 The reason might be because this feast day wasn't established until 1954 but the custom of crowning Mary goes back to the 12th century and become an established tradition by the 14th century, according to Father Johann Roten, SM, at the Marian Library at the University of Dayton, Ohio.